cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab1.md

 # Lab 1 - VPCs/VNets Creation

-## 1. INTRODUCTION
+## 1. Introduction

 In this lab, you will create **3** VPCs/VNets, one in each cloud, i.e., Azure, AWS and GCP.
 The purpose of creating these VPCs/VNets is to familiarise yourself with the user interface (UI).

-Refer to your Pod assignment for CoPilot login information, as depicted below.
-Click on the URL of the CoPilot and log in using the credentials assigned to your POD.
+Refer to your POD assignment for CoPilot login information, as depicted below.
+Click on the `URL` of the CoPilot and log in using the credentials assigned to your POD.

 ![Portal](images/lab1-portal.png)
 _Figure 3: POD portal_

-## 2. AZURE VNET
+## 2. Azure VNet
 ### 2.1.
-CREATE AZURE VNET
+Create Azure VNet

 Go to **CoPilot > Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.